-The classification results using the different filter banks are presented in table 1.2.
+The classification results using the different filter banks are presented in Table 2.
 The best result was obtained with the LM mode textons, an additional three correct classifications out of the six errors with the mean textons.
 However, there is no clear advantage in using the mode textons with the other filter banks.

 The classification performance is close to its upper bound defined by the texture inhomogeneity, due to which the test and training images of a class can be very different.
-This observation is supported by the performance degradation obtained when the database images were divided into sixteen 128×128 subimages and the same half/half partition yielded 896 models and 896 queries.
+This observation is supported by the performance degradation obtained when the database images were divided into sixteen $128 \times 128$ subimages and the same half/half partition yielded 896 models and 896 queries.
 The recognition rate decreased for all the filter banks.
 The best result of 94%, was again obtained with the LM filters for both the mean and mode textons.
-In [8], with the same setup but employing a different texture representation, and using only 109 textures from the Brodatz database, the recognition rate was 80.4%.
+In [8], with the same setup but employing a different texture representation, and using only 109 textures from the Brodatz database the recognition rate was 80.4%.

 A texture class is characterized by the histogram of the textons, an approximation of the feature space distribution.
 The histogram is constructed from a Voronoi diagram with T cells.
 The vertices of the diagram are the textons, and each histogram bin contains the number of feature points in a cell.
-Thus, variations in textons translate in approximating the distribution by a different diagram, but appear to have a weak influence on the classification performance.
-When by uniform sampling five random vectors were chosen as textons, the classification performance (RANDOM) decreased only between 1% and 6%.
-The reduction in performance is probably due to textons located in sparse areas of the distributions.
-But when they are located in more dense regions as a result of the mean shift or the k-means procedures the performance improves somewhat.
+Thus, variations in textons translate in approximating the distribution by a different diagram, but it appears to have a weak influence on the classification performance.
+When by uniform sampling five random vectors were chosen as textons, the classification performance (RND) decreased only between 1% to 6%.